cr1d3v/cr1d3v/README.md

-### `About Me`
+### About Me

 Passionate about breaking down complex tech puzzles into simple, workable solutions.
 Born in the late '90s, moved to the UK in the early '10s, and earned a Computer Science degree in the early '20s.
 Steadily collecting fresh milestones, with each challenge viewed as an opportunity to advance and refine my skills.
+I am currently learning **C/C++** to pursue my life long passion for embedded programming.

 ---